 There are reports that Welfare to Work companies have been bullying people on the Work Programme to leave Jobseekers Allowance and claim Tax Credits instead.
 This may account for the recent fall in unemployment, which saw a huge rise in the number of people registering as self-employed during the same period.
-Welfare to Work companies can pick up large payments from those they claim to have supported into self-employment.
+Welfare to Work companies can pick up large payments from the DWP for those they claim to have supported into self-employment.
 Should that self-employment turn out not to be genuine, then those claimants could face not just being stripped of Tax Credits, but also forced to repay any money they have previously received under the system.

 Despite this potential abuse by private sector poverty pimps, Working Tax Credits have been a cheaper and less complex way to support those in self-employment than previous schemes.
 Those who have benefited are not just grasping entrepreneurs, – tradespeople, casual labourers, child minders and even artists, actors and writers are some of the sectors that depend on Tax Credits for survival.

 This is all set to be brought to an end by Universal Credit, which will introduce a staggering amount of complexity into the system and will stifle the chances of both the self-employed and the entrepreneurial alike.

 According to the recently published draft regulations: “claimants who declare that they have income from self-employment, or who are self-employed with no income, will be invited to a “Gateway” interview.”